Module 1 › Lesson 3

 https://api.census.gov/data/2019/acs/acs5?get=B01003_001E&for=state:22

 The text in the URL above specifies what information we are requesting from the server.
 This endpoint, or URL for a web service, points to a U.S. Census Bureau application that returns census data based on your request parameters.
-Note these two parameters in the URL:
+Note these two parameters in the URL that let us specify what piece of data we are requesting and which US state we want it for:

 get=B01003_001E